Learned Scalable Video Coding For Humans and Machines: Experiments

-Fig.~\ref{fig:results_psnr} shows the RGB-PSNR (in dB) versus bitrate for various cases on the three classes of HEVC video sequences.
-The legend shows BD-Rate-PSNR (\%) relative to x265 in the brackets.
+Fig.~\ref{fig:results_psnr} shows the PSNR-RGB (in dB) versus bitrate for various cases on the three classes of HEVC video sequences.
+The legend shows BD-Rate-PSNR (\%) relative to VTM in the brackets.
 These results are also tabulated in Table~\ref{tab:enh_psnr}, along with BD-Rate-PSNR on the TVD dataset.
-As seen from these results, for the input frame reconstruction task, the best-performing method is VVenC followed by our proposed Enh and then DCVC-TCM.
-The gap between VVenC and our Enh is over 20\%.
+As seen from these results, for the input frame reconstruction task, the best-performing method is VTM (as all values in this table are positive, meaning that all methods performs worse than VTM) followed by HM and then our proposed Enh.
+The gap between VTM and our Enh is about 29\%.
 This is not surprising, given that conventional video codecs are known to perform very well on the PSNR metric.
 It is interesting to note that even though our Base method uses the base layer bitstream only (seemingly a low bitrate), it performs the worst among all the methods tested in Table~\ref{tab:enh_psnr}.
-This is because BD-Rate-PSNR between a given codec and the anchor is measured at the equivalent PSNR, and our Base method needs a lot of bits to reach the equivalent PSNR to x265.
+This is because BD-Rate-PSNR between a given codec and the anchor is measured at the equivalent PSNR, and our Base method needs a lot of bits to reach the equivalent PSNR to VTM.
 Our base layer was designed to support object detection, so it lacks the details needed to achieve high PSNR, and therefore needs to use a lot of bits to bring those details back in.